ChrisKeefe/685Rust/notes.md

 - function names should be in snake case
 - package names should be in snake case, and _may not_ include spaces
 - whitespace and newlines when method chaining!
+- the Rust book, at least, leaves trailing commas on all lines in e.g. a struct

   ``` Rust
   // NO